lonelyelk/what-build/README.md

 ## TODO

-- [ ] Check if cache is working correctly on CI
 - [ ] Add options to build parameters to trigger
 - [ ] List available things with info
 - [ ] Dependencies lock
-- [ ] Implement better login-password github authentication
+- [x] Implement better login-password github authentication
 - [x] Refactor API clients
-- [ ] More tests available if rewrite in more functional way
 - [ ] Allow to deploy from a branch, not only PR
+- [ ] Permit rerequest/overwrite github token